Classic Motorcycle Build

 author Mark Trotta

-I've been riding and wrenching for 30+ years, and in that time, I've brought home numerous car and motorcycle projects.
+Hello, I'm Mark Trotta.
+Thank you for visiting my classic motorcycle site.
+I've been riding and wrenching for 40+ years, and in that time, I've brought home numerous car and motorcycle projects.
 Because of this, two things have happened; I have become quite familiar with old iron, and I have pushed the limit of my patience far beyond what I thought it was.

-I didn't always have the skills and tools and equipment needed to build motorcycles - they were picked up along the way as I got deeper into projects.
+I didn't always have the skills, or the tools and equipment needed to repair and restore motorcycles--they were picked up along the way as I got deeper into projects.

 classic motorcycle repair